eslint/eslint/docs/developer-guide/working-with-rules.md

 * Not be library-specific.
 * Demonstrate a possible issue that can be resolved by rewriting the code.
 * Be general enough so as to apply for a large number of developers.
+* Not be the opposite of an existing rule.
+* Not overlap with an existing rule.

 ## Runtime Rules